-Their diet consists mainly of krill and other crustaceans, and small fish in schools.
+Their diet consists mainly of krill, other crustaceans, and small fish in schools.
 They have a single calf after a gestation period of 10-11 months.

 They are the smallest and most abundant of the rorqual whales.
-They are slim, with a pointed head, and rarely show much of itself through the water.
+They are slim, with a pointed head, and rarely show much of themselves through the water.

 The period between May to November is considered the best time to see humpback whales in the area.

-The breeding ground of the gray whale is in Baja California, and between here and the Arctic feeding grounds, some gray whales can be spotted in the Salish Sea.
+The gray whale’s breeding ground is in Baja, California, and between here and the Arctic feeding grounds, some gray whales can be spotted in the Salish Sea.

 Pacific White-sided Dolphin